 © Georgia de Chamberet for The BookBlast Diary, 2016 c/o BookBlast Ltd, London.
 All rights reserved.

 The photographs by Georgia de Chamberet are copyright material.
 They may only be used for associated online reports about this post and must be clearly credited.
 It is not permitted to change them, to add to them, reproduce or modify them in any other way.
 In case of violation, we reserve the right to withdraw the right of use and claim damages.
+Unless otherwise specified, the content herein is only for your personal and non-commercial use.

 I was introduced to Sue Byrne, a passionate advocate for Buddhist traditions in Mongolia, at the birthday party and book launch for the late Anthony Aris held in March 2015.
 She recommended Buddhism in Mongolian History, Culture and Society edited by Vesna Wallace, (OUP, 2015) and Christopher Kaplonski’s The Lama Question: Violence, Sovereignty, and Exception in Early Socialist Mongolia, (University of Hawai’i Press, 2014).